-The Academic Affairs Division is responsible for outreach to institutions via both state and federal grant programs, including the Improving Teacher Quality grant program, the UTeach Program, the SREB Doctoral Scholars Program, and the Diversity in Teaching Program.
+The Academic Affairs Division is responsible for outreach to institutions via both state and federal grant programs, including the Improving Teacher Quality grant program, Diversity in Teaching, the UTeach program, and SREB Doctoral Scholars Program.

 This federal program was established to provide grants for colleges and universities to develop and implement workshops for K-12 teachers in the areas of mathematics, science and humanities.
 The purpose is to establish a collaborative planning partnership between higher education and K-12 education for teacher preparation and continuing professional development.